Back to Blog

 AI tools moved from experimental to embedded in standard workflows across marketing, operations, finance, HR, product, and engineering between 2023 and 2025.
 The expectation in most professional roles is no longer "have you heard of these tools" but "are you using them effectively and do you understand their limitations."

-For most non-technical roles, AI skills on a resume are about demonstrating workflow literacy.
+For most non-technical roles, AI skills on a resume are about demonstrating workflow literacy — that you can use AI tools to do your job faster and better, and that you can exercise appropriate judgement about when AI output is reliable and when it requires verification or editing.
 For technical roles, the bar is higher: understanding models, fine-tuning, API integration, and deployment considerations.

 AI Skills by Category